Aatma (2013 film)

-Aatma is a 2013 Indian Hindi psychological horror film directed by Suparn Verma and starring Bipasha Basu and Nawazuddin Siddiqui in lead roles and Shernaz Patel and Doyel Dhawan in supporting roles.
+Aatma is a 2013 Indian Hindi-language psychological horror film directed by Suparn Verma and starring Bipasha Basu and Nawazuddin Siddiqui in lead roles and Shernaz Patel and Doyel Dhawan in supporting roles.
 Aatma released on 22 March 2013 and centers on a mother who must fight to keep her daughter safe from the ghost of her husband.

 Plot

 Nia Mehra (Doyel Dhawan) is the daughter of Maya Verma (Bipasha Basu) and Abhay Mehra (Nawazuddin Siddiqui), who are divorced.
 Maya and Nia live with Maya's parents (Shiv Subramaniam) and (Shernaz Patel).
 Nia is unaware of the fact that her father is dead.
 Maya deliberately hides the truth from her as Nia is a sensitive child and adores her father.
 Things start getting bizarre when Paras, Nia's classmate who bullies her in the classroom, ends up dead.
 Soon after, Nia's teacher, Mrs. Sinha, who complains about Nia, is also found dead.
 Moreover, Nia often starts talking to her dead father.